Praveensamfdo/CNIT_51900_GROUP_PROJECTS/README.md

 # Group project 03: Pun recommendation with Alexa

 - We have used a Flask server to implement the server for natural language processing functionalities.
 The server code is identified by `proj3_server.py`.
+- Intent handlers for Alexa can be given in `lambda_function.py`.
+- Furthermore, intent definitions, and slot type definitions of Alexa is defined in `en-US.json`.